Your credit score is one of the most important financial thing you’ll ever take care of.

 The nice thing about fixing this area of your credit score is easy.
 You just need to pay your bills on time.
 Here are 4 ways you can do that:

-- Don’t take out more loans than you can handle – this might be a tough one to deal with because life happens and we fall short of money.
-But a big reason why people miss payments is because they can’t make a payment.
+4. Don’t take out more loans than you can handle – this might be a tough one to deal with because life happens and we fall short of money.
+But a big reason why people miss payments is because they can’t afford to make them.
 So please, do your best to only apply for a loan when you know you can afford it and pay it back.
 Loans that go delinquent will wreck your credit score faster than anything else

 Also, you want to pay your credit cards every month for the full amount.
 If you simply cannot pay back the full amount, then at least make the minimum payment so the credit report records that you’ve made a payment for the month.
 Don’t just skip it because you can’t pay it.
 Sometimes the minimum payment is just $10 and it’s definitely affordable.